nijeshnalan/python-scripts/rbl-check/README.md

 ## DESCRIPTION

 **rbl_check** is a command line tool that checks a mail server IP address against over 80 DNS based email blacklists.
-This script prints the listed RBLs with respective delist URL.
+This script prints the listed RBLs with respective delist URL. **rblInfo.db** This file contains the details of the RBLs.

 **Checks the IP against the following RBLs:**